 If you need wider perspective, you can reduce smoothness.

-I usually enable it when I shoot videos with my cinewhoops, it makes the footage looks even more stable and gets rid of all the dips due to throttle mismanagement.
-But for freestyle you should leave it unchecked because it can’t handle any excessive roll motion or sharp turns, it will just ruin the footage.
+I sometimes enable it when I shoot videos with my cinewhoops, it makes the footage looks even more stable and gets rid of all the dips due to throttle mismanagement.
+But for freestyle you should probably leave it unchecked because it can’t handle any excessive roll motion or sharp turns, it will just ruin the footage.

 A little demo showing the differences with Lock Horizon Turn on and off.